 Bridget Prentice (Chair)

 Bridget was the Member of Parliament for Lewisham East for 18 years, including 8 years as a Minister in the Government Whips’ Office and the Ministry of Justice.
 Previously Bridget had been a councillor and a teacher for 15 years.
 Since leaving Parliament, she has been a trustee of For Jimmy, the Blackheath Historic Buildings Trust, Chair of Governors of Trinity School and an Electoral Commissioner.
-Bridget is re-learning to play the piano and loves cats, crosswords and quizzes (and Celtic FC).
+Bridget is a consultant to organisations such as the Civil Service College and EML Learning, advising the public and private sector, home and abroad on Parliament and Parliamentary Procedure.
+She is a Freewoman of the London Borough of Lewisham.
+Bridget is re-learning to play the piano and loves cats, crosswords and quizzes (and Celtic FC)

 Rebecca Packwood (CEO)

 Rebecca Packwood (Chief Executive) joined Age Exchange in March 2014.
 She comes from a background of leadership in the charities sector and in the strategy and performance departments of two London housing associations, and was head of the CEO’s department at the NSPCC.
 Rebecca believes strongly in the independence of the voluntary sector to be able to maintain its creativity and innovation.

 David Savill (Artistic Director)